 Daniel plays on a 1914 Eugenio Degani cello on loan through the course of his education.

 Madeline Adkins, violin

-She has served as guest concertmaster of Hong Kong Philharmonic, Indianapolis Symphony Orchestra, and Oregon Symphony, as well as concertmaster of Tanglewood Music Center Orchestra under Seiji Ozawa.
-Ms. Adkins won first prize in a number of competitions, including Stulberg International String Competition, ASTA National Solo Competition, and New England Conservatory Concerto Competition.
-She was also a second prize winner in Irving Klein International String Competition.
+Adkins received her Bachelor’s summa cum laude from the University of North Texas and her Master’s degree from the New England Conservatory where she studied with James Buswell.
+While a student, she served as concertmaster of the Tanglewood Music Center Orchestra under Seiji Ozawa and won first prize in a number of competitions, including the Stulberg International String Competition, the ASTA National Solo Competition, and the New England Conservatory Concerto Competition.
+She was also a second prize winner in the Irving Klein International String Competition.

 Adkins performs on the "ex-Chardon" Guadagnini of 1782, graciously loaned by Gabrielle Israelievitch to perpetuate the legacy of her late husband, former Toronto Symphony concertmaster, Jacques Israelievitch (1948 - 2015).

 When not on stage, Madeline is passionate about animal rescue.
 She volunteered weekly for Small Miracles Cat and Dog Rescue in Maryland from 2008-2016, and has fostered over 100 kittens.